Intermediary Inventory Risk and the Pricing Kernel

-This paper studies pricing kernels in an intermediary-based index option pricing model.
-I show that when market makers net sell options, the pricing kernel is U-shaped in market returns.
-This result is driven primarily by the market maker's inability to perfectly hedge large movements in underlying returns.
+When market makers are short index options in an intermediary-based pricing model, the pricing kernel is U shaped in market returns.
+The U shape is driven more by the inability of market makers to perfectly hedge returns that are large in absolute value and less by unhedgeable stochastic volatility risk.
 The model provides a joint explanation for historically observed U-shaped kernels, large jump risk premia for both upward and downward jumps in the market, and expensive out-of-the-money calls and puts.
-Changes in end user demand since the financial crisis coincide with a disappearance of the U shape in the pricing kernel and a decrease in index option prices, as predicted by the model.
+Changes in end-user demand since the financial crisis coincide with a disappearance of the U shape in the pricing kernel and a decrease in index option prices, as predicted by the model.

 Policy Comments and Media: SEC comment letter, Columbia Blue Sky Blog, Markets Media